-Entry Criteria: A pass in Level 2 Computer Science standards (14 Credits) OR as a new learner to the course, Merit/Excellence grades in Level 2 Mathematics AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits AS 91906 Use complex programming techniques to develop a computer programme - Path 1 $\&$ 2.
-3 6 AS 91908 Analyse an area of Computer Science - Path 1 & 2.
-3 3 AS 91901 Apply user experience methodologies to develop a design for a digital technologies outcome Path $1\&2$.
-3 3 AS 91907 Use complex processes to develop a digital technologies outcome - Path 1.
+Entry Criteria: A pass in Level 2 Computer Science standards (14 Credits) OR as a new learner to the course, Merit/Excellence grades in Level 2 Mathematics

+Or as a new real feet to the course, many Executence & account to be accounted to the course, many Executences AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits AS 91906 Use complex programming techniques to develop a computer program.
+3 6 AS 91908 Analyse an area of Computer Science.
+3 3 AS 91901 Apply user experience methodologies to develop a design for a digital technologies outcome.
+3 3 AS 91907 Use complex processes to develop a digital technologies outcome.
 3 6